William C. Shiel Jr., MD, FACP, FACR

 What are risk factors for amyloidosis?

 Risk factors for the inherited forms of amyloidosis are being genetically related to an ancestor with the disease.
-The risk factors for secondary amyloidosis are the underlying inflammatory medical conditions.
+The risk factors for secondary amyloidosis are the underlying inflammatory chronic medical conditions.

 What are amyloidosis symptoms and signs?